oleeveeuh/MoE-for-Multimodal-Parkinsons-Disease-Classification-Using-Spiral-Drawings-and-Audio-Recordings/README.md

 In addition to the condition lacking a cure, it is also difficult to diagnose during its early progression, commonly confused with similar parkinsonian disorders up into its final stages. .

 Among the many forms of diagnosis, this project aims to further leverage non-invasive modalities - **spiral drawings and audio recordings** - to detect PD, as compared to similar CV methods using MRI and PET scans.
-However, the relevant datasets available comprise very small sample sizes (More information in [Data Availability](#)).
+However, the relevant datasets available comprise very small sample sizes, complicating data variability and generalizability.
-To combat the issue of small datasets, misalignment between datasets, and limited datasets, we demonstrate the usefulness of a multimodal classification model using a pipeline comprising dataset-dependent feature extraction and a dataset-aware Mixture of Experts (MoE) model.
+To combat the issue(s) of limited datasets, misalignment between modalities, and missing patient information, we demonstrate the usefulness of a multimodal classification model using a pipeline comprising dataset-dependent feature extraction and a dataset-aware Mixture of Experts (MoE) model.
 The architecture boasts its robustness by being able to make a prediction given any combination of modalities, and generalizability

 The key goal is to answer the following research questions: